bhanumalhotra123/aws-bootcamp-cruddur-2023/notes/week05.md

 DynamoDB is a fully managed, serverless, NoSQL database designed to run high performance applications at any scale.
 It’s hosted by Amazon Web Services.

-This following helped me understand more about dynamodb(things like LSI, GSI etc):
+This following helped me understand more about dynamodb:
 https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/